pyeventsourcing/kurrentdbclient/README.md

 to match all strings that end with `'Snapshot`', or `'Order.*'` to match all strings that start with `'Order'`.

-System events generated by EventStoreDB have `type` strings that start with the `$` sign.
+System events generated by KurrentDB have `type` strings that start with the `$` sign.
 Persistence subscription events generated when manipulating persistence subscriptions have `type` strings that start with `PersistentConfig`.

-For example, to match the type of EventStoreDB system events, use the regular expression string `r'\$.+'`.
+For example, to match the type of KurrentDB system events, use the regular expression string `r'\$.+'`.
 Please note, the constant `ESDB_SYSTEM_EVENTS_REGEX` is set to this value.
-You can import this constant from `esdbclient` and use it when building longer sequences of regular expressions.
+You can import this constant from `kurrentclient` and use it when building longer sequences of regular expressions.

-Similarly, to match the type of EventStoreDB persistence subscription events, use the regular expression `r'PersistentConfig\d+'`.
+Similarly, to match the type of KurrentDB persistence subscription events, use the regular expression `r'PersistentConfig\d+'`.
 The constant `ESDB_PERSISTENT_CONFIG_EVENTS_REGEX` is set to this value.
-You can import this constant from `esdbclient` and use it when building longer sequences of regular expressions.
+You can import this constant from `kurrentclient` and use it when building longer sequences of regular expressions.

 The constant `DEFAULT_EXCLUDE_FILTER` is a sequence of regular expressions that includes both `ESDB_SYSTEM_EVENTS_REGEX` and `ESDB_PERSISTENT_CONFIG_EVENTS_REGEX`.
-It is used as the default value of `filter_exclude` so that the events generated internally by EventStoreDB are excluded by default.
+It is used as the default value of `filter_exclude` so that the events generated internally by KurrentDB are excluded by default.

 In all methods that have a `filter_exclude` argument, the default value of the argument is the constant `DEFAULT_EXCLUDE_FILTER`, which is designed to match (and therefore